5-year-old uses Amazon's 'Alexa' to call for help during mom's medical emergency

 PLYMOUTH MEETING, Pennsylvania -- Tyrion Spann, 5, loves talking to Alexa, Amazon's virtual assistant, but last weekend, he ended up using Alexa to help save his mom.

-On September 20, Natalie Neal received a call from her grandson, Tyrion.
+On September 20, Natalie Neal received a call from her grandson, Tyrion, in Montgomery County, Pennsylvania.

 "I thought he was laughing or joking and it turns out he was crying," said Neal.
 "I'm telling him to calm down and he told me he couldn't wake his mom up.
 So, of course being her mom, my heart kind of fell to the ground a little bit."